 Selecting Sir Honnan offers a greater chance of reining in rogue Zaunite megacorporations, with a lesser chance of a potentially disastrous clash with Noxus.

 “Enslaving the dead to conquer the living!
 Plucking the blackest necromancy from the Isles, and reformulating it for mass production, packaged for sale to the highest bidder!
 It must be understood that such wicked, profane acts as these bring the wrath of Demacia.
 The guilty must be seen to pay for what they’ve done.
 Justice might no longer be within our reach—enough good, innocent people have suffered under the Black Winter that I doubt the culprits can be made to experience even one hundredth of the pain they’ve inflicted on others.
-But I want them, and others like them, to understand that we will try.
+But I want them, and others like them, to understand that while we may not be able to give them all the agony they truly deserve, we will try.
 I call for the King’s justice!”